Xerass/Simple-Expression-Converter/README.md

 ```
 ./prog "[expression]" [pre|in|post] [-e]
 ```
+The double quotes (" ") are optional.

 #### On Windows:
 -	Execution of program:
 ```
 prog "[expression]" [pre|in|post] [-e]
 ```
+The double quotes (" ") are optional.

 #### Arguments: